wilson-matt/MicrobloggingAnalysis/README.md

 # GoingRogue
-Repo for data and code used in microblogging analyses.
+Repo for Wilson and Perkin.
+2021.
+Going rogue: what scientists can learn about Twitter communication from “alt” government accounts.
+PeerJ.